What is your cancellation/deposit policy?

 How far are you from the park?

-13 miles south of the park entrance (it takes about 20 minutes or less to drive there).
+13 miles south of the park entrance (it takes about 15-20 minutes to drive to the park entrance).

 Where are the nearest gas stations?
 There is a gas stations 14 miles in either direction- Cantwell is 14 miles south of us on the drive back to Anchorage.
 There is also a gas station in the “Canyon Area” – a busy area one mile north of the Park Entrance with shops, restaurants a gas station and small grocery store.

 Yes!
 Our property does not include transportation to and from the park entrance and almost all tour providers do not pick up at our property.
 We highly recommend renting a car in Anchorage for the best price, however, if you are coming in on the train there is a local car company called Keys to Denali that provides curbside pick-up for the train depot.
 There is a NO reliable taxis or other ride shares (UBER/LYFT) available in our remote area.